Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Basically, Disney’s plans revolved around the construction of a gargantuan parking deck on the resort’s east side (opposite the existing Mickey & Friends structure on the west side).
 This master-planned “Eastern Gateway” would not only expand the resort’s notoriously-limited parking capacity, but also vastly reimagine (and frankly, vastly worsen) the entry experience to the resort for guests staying in hotels along Harbor Blvd.

 … Except, of course, that the political pieces Disney expected to fall into place around the Eastern Gateway, didn’t.
-In October 2017, Disney officially acknowledged that the Eastern Gateway project they’d announced a year earlier was officially dead.
+In October 2017, after substantial community and civic pushback, Disney officially acknowledged that the Eastern Gateway project they’d announced a year earlier was dead.
 (A second parking structure was instead built back on the resort’s west side, next to the existing Mickey & Friends garage.)
-That’s all well and good, except that now Hollywood Land contained Mission: BREAKOUT… and didn’t have the space it expected to use to build a Marvel land around it.
+That’s all well and good, except that now Hollywood Land was stuck with Mission: BREAKOUT… and didn’t have the space it expected to use to build a Marvel land around it.

 By March 2018, designers had regrouped.
-The Disney Parks Blog unveiled teaser posters for three formalized Marvel-themed lands that would evolve across the globe – at Walt Disney Studios Park in Paris, Hong Kong Disneyland, and Disney California Adventure.
+The Disney Parks Blog unveiled teaser posters for three formalized Marvel-themed lands that would evolve (not coincidentally) at Disney’s three troublesome late-Eisner-era underbuilt parks – Walt Disney Studios Park in Paris, Hong Kong Disneyland, and Disney California Adventure.
 But where would it go in Disneyland’s second gate if not Hollywood Land?

 On September 4, 2018 – after 16 years of being a gentle-yet-functional family space in the park – “a bug’s land” was squashed as “Stark Industries” walls overtook the land’s three entrances.
 Though almost certainly less grand than whatever “Plan A” had been, a Marvel-themed land would indeed rise in the six acre space…